dainst/cilantro/README.md

 Then generate an access token at https://github.com/settings/tokens/new, and add the token to your local .env file.

+Edit the .env file and replace the UID placeholders with your UID and GID.
+You can get these with the command `id -u && id -g`

 Run all docker containers with backend services:

     make run